The 2025 Community Sing starts in….

 Download Song Sheets

-In 2023, for 99 years and the 100th time, the town of Basking Ridge has been coming together to sing 9 songs on Christmas Eve.
+Click Here to download your song list.
+The town of Basking Ridge has been coming together to sing nine songs on Christmas Eve.
+1923.
 Here’s the list. #realwhoville – Here are two Basking Ridge Christmas Eve Carol Sheets from 2015 and 2014.
 Click the image to enlarge.
-Click Here to download your own song sheet.
+Click here to download your song sheet.

 O Come All Ye Faithful